Valves | Your Best Guide for The most common 7 Types of Plumbing Water Valves

 4- Globe Valve

-A globe valve is a type of flow control valve which uses a spherical-shaped disk, known as a globe, mounted on a vertical axis.
+A globe valve is a type of flow control valve that uses a spherical-shaped disk, known as a globe, mounted on a vertical axis.

-There are also disk valves, which are the most common valves used to control water flow in plumbing pipes.
+There are also disk valves, the most common type used to control water flow in plumbing pipes.
 The difference between a globe valve and a disk valve is that a globe valve uses an open disk, while a disk valve uses a closed disk.

 5- Shutoff Valve (Stop Valve)

-The shutoff valve is a device that allows you to isolate a section of your plumbing from the rest of the system, so you can make repairs or undertake the process of removing and replacing pipes.
+A shutoff valve is a device that allows you to isolate a section of your plumbing from the rest of the system so you can make repairs or remove and replace pipes.

 A shutoff valve is attached to a pipe, usually threaded on and tightened with a wrench.

-Shutoff valves usually have a handle that may be turned with a wrench or with a turn of the hand, and some are automatic, closing when there is no pressure from the flowing water.
+Shutoff valves usually have a handle that can be turned with a wrench or by hand, and some are automatic, closing when there is no pressure from flowing water.

-Shutoff valves can be adjusted to regulate the flow rate, and they are used in the plumbing of both residential and commercial buildings.
+Shutoff valves can be adjusted to regulate flow rate and are used in the plumbing of both residential and commercial buildings.

 As a result, the shutoff valve is one of the most important components of any plumbing system and is also one of the most frequently used plumbing tools.